Leprechaun817/clio/java/readme.md

 # Java Version

-To use Clio in your Java application, add the `ArgParser.java` file directly to your application's source folder.
+To use Clio in your Java application add the `ArgParser.java` file directly to your application's source folder.
 The library exports a single `ArgParser` class.

 ## Usage